Research & Volunteering

 - Simplifying and improving the diagnosis and management of patients with sleep apnoea

-Insomnia research (led by Professor Leon Lack and Dr Jodie Harris) is focussed on:
+Insomnia research (led by Professor Leon Lack) is focussed on:

 - Finding new behavioural methods for treating chronic insomnia